cds-snc/gcds-components/packages/vue/README.md

 ### Using Vite

-If using [Vite](https://vitejs.dev/), additional configuration will need to be added to `vite.config.ts` to prevent Vue from logging a warning about failing to resolve components.
+If using [Vite](https://vitejs.dev/), additional configuration will need to be added to `vite.config.ts` to prevent Vue from logging a warning about failing to resolve components (e.g. "Failed to resolve component: gcds-header").

 ``` js
 export default defineConfig({